sistelexis/vehicleDetection/README.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 Looking at the test images we can easily see a pattern of what a car is on the images.
-With that in mind,  a full search over the complete image is useless and time consuming, once cars with a particular size can only be on a limited area of the image.
-Since there is no cars in the sky (or not yet :) ), at least the top part of the image can be discarded.
-Then, because the camera is on the top of the car, and it is pointed to the horizon, an acceptable approximation is that all the cars will be leveled by a line that goes around their top.
+With that in mind, it was easy to understand that a full search over the complete image is useless and time consuming, once cars with a particular size can only be on a limited area of the image.

+Since there is no cars in the sky (or not yet :-) ), at least the top part of the image can be discarded.
+Then, because the camera is on the top of the car, and it is pointing to the horizon, an acceptable approximation is that all the cars will be leveled by a line that goes around their tops.
 Besides that, the closer the car are the bigger they look on the image.

-So my idea was to consider single lines of different windows size leveled (roughly, since I just change it in few pixels).
+So my idea was to consider single lines of different window sizes leveled at the top (roughly, since I just change it in few pixels).
 That way, thinner lines would detect smaller/farther cars while thicker lines would detect bigger/closer cars.

-So I started testing my idea using lines with 256 pixels high down to 32 px by steps of 32 px, and started getting a better picture of what which could achieve.
+So I started testing my idea using lines with 256 pixels high down to 32 px, by steps of 32 px, and started getting a better picture of what each one could achieve.

-Unfortunately, for the sake of processing speed I could not afford to use all of them, so I filtered it based on the results achieved and the above tests and finally came to this windows layout:
+Unfortunately, for the sake of processing speed I could not afford to use all of them, so I filtered it based on the results achieved on the above tests and finally came to this windows layout:

 - 1 line of 160 px high starting at line y=400
 - 1 line of 96 px high starting at line y=404

-I also used a 75% overlay of windows on both lines, since it managed to have a better distinguish false detections (that have a more random behavior) from car detections.
+I also used a 75% overlay of windows on both lines, since it managed to distinguish false detections (that have a more random behavior) from car detections.
 On the following image the windows resulting from this description can be seen:

 ![sliding windows](./writeup_images/sliding_windows.png)

-That solution allowed me to get get good enough results that could be bettered with post processing.
+That solution allowed me to get good enough results that could be bettered with post processing.

-I used the recommended single HOG feature extraction to make the system faster, so instead of resizing the windows to the training size of 64x64 I did a single resize to the full image using a scaling factor, that in other words will have the same effect but will be achieved in the opposite path.
+I used the recommended single HOG feature extraction for the whole frame to make the system faster.
+That approach is basically doing the same thing but in the opposite path.
+So, instead of resizing each window to the training size of 64x64, I did a single resize of the full image to be 64 px high.

 Code: line 20 to 40 on the 10th cell, and line 25 on the 7th cell (find_cars_in_image funtion) @ [vehicleDetection.ipnb](./vehicleDetection.ipnb)